Medes: Etymology

 The original source for their name and homeland is a directly transmitted Old Iranian geographical name which is attested as the Old Persian "Māda-" (singular masculine).
 The meaning of this word is not precisely known.
 However, the linguist W. Skalmowski proposes a relation with the proto-Indo European word "med(h)-", meaning "central, suited in the middle", by referring to the Old Indic "madhya-" and Old Iranian "maidiia-" which both carry the same meaning.
 The Latin medium, Greek méso, Armenian mej, and English mid are similarly derived from it.

-Greek scholars during antiquity would base ethnological conclusions on Greek legends and the similarity of names.
-According to the Histories of Herodotus (440 BC):
+Herodotus claimed that Greek legends, especially when similarities in names familiar to Greeks and used by foreign peoples were observed, could explain the origin of such an ethnonym.
+According to his Histories (ca.440 BC):

 The Medes were formerly called by everyone Arians, but when the Colchian woman Medea came from Athens to the Arians, they changed their name, like the Persians [did after Perses, son of Perseus and Andromeda].
 This is the Medes' own account of themselves.